- Practice Areas

 Florida law allows individuals who have been injured as the result of someone else’s negligence, including bicyclists who are struck by cars, to make claims for aggravation of those preexisting conditions.
 We have extensive experience, and we have successfully handled many of those claims involving bicyclists who have been injured, even though they have preexisting conditions.

-If you want a strong, dedicated, and experienced St. Petersburg bicycle accident attorneys, please do not hesitate to call our office today to set up a free consultation.
+If you want a strong, dedicated, and experienced St. Petersburg bicycle accident lawyers, please do not hesitate to call our office today to set up a free consultation.
 We will make your case a priority and will ensure we do not give up until we have the best possible results.
 Call today to get the ball rolling on your bicycle accident claim.